 '''

-29

 TrigReport Trig Bit#

 Visited

 Passed

 Failed

 Error Name

 30

 TrigReport

 10

-10

 0

 0 hi

 0

-3ib

-3i2
+31

 TimeReport ----- Time Summary ---[sec]----

+32

 TimeReport CPU = 0.004000 Real = 0.002411

 33

 34

 35

 Art has completed and will exit with status 0.

 '''

 - Every time you run art, the first thing to check is the last line in your output or log file.
-It should be Art has completed and will exit with - ${20}$ status 0.
-If the status is not 0, or if this line is missing, it is an error; please - contact the art team as described in Section 2.4. - 22 A future version of these instructions will specify how much disk space is needed, - 23 including space for all ouptut files.
+It should be Art has completed and will exit with status 0.
+If the status is not 0, or if this line is missing, it is an error; please contact the art team as described in Section 3.4. - A future version of these instructions will specify how much disk space is needed, including space for all outtut files.

-8.7 Understanding the Configuration File hello.fcl
+4 9.7 Understanding the Configuration File hello.fcl

-- The file hello.fcl gives art its run-time configuration.
-This file is writ- - ten in the Fermilab Hierarchical Configuration Language (FHiCL, pronounced - 27 "fickle"), a language that was developed at Fermilab to support run-time config- - uration for several projects, including art.
-By convention, files written in FHiCL - end in .fcl.
-As you work through the Workbook, the features of FHiCL that - are relevant for each exericse will be explained. - The full details of the FHiCL language, plus the details of how it is used by art, - are given in the Users Guide, Chapter 23.
-Most people will find it much easier - to follow the discussion in the Workbook documentation than to digest the full - documentation up front.
+The file hello.fcl gives art its run-time configuration.
+This file is written in the Fermilab Hierarchical Configuration Language (FHiCL, pronounced "fickle"), a language that was developed at Fermilab to support run-time configuration for several projects, including art.
+By convention, files written in FHiCL end in .fcl.
+As you work through the Workbook, the features of FHiCL that are relevant for each exericse will be explained.

+The full details of the FHiCL language, plus the details of how it is used by art, are given in the Users Guide, Chapter 24.
+Most people will find it much easier to follow the discussion in the Workbook documentation than to digest the full documentation up front.

-8.7.1 Some Bookkeeping Syntax
+25 9.7.1 Some Bookkeeping Syntax

-- In a FHiCL file, the start of a comment is marked by the hash sign character (#); a comment may begin in any column. - The hash sign has one other use, however.
-If the first eight characters of a line - are exactly #include, followed by whitespace and a quoted list of file paths, - then the line will be interpreted as an include directive and the line containing it - will be replaced by the contents of the file named in the include directive. - The basic element of FHiCL is the definition, which has the form - name: value - A group of FHiCL definitions delimited by braces $\{\}$ is called a $table(\gamma)$.
-Within - 4 art, a FHiCL table gets turned into a C++ object called a parameter $set(\gamma)$; - 5 this document set will often refer to a FHiCL table as a parameter set.
+- In a FHiCL file, the start of a comment is marked by the hash sign character (#); a comment may begin in any column. - 28 The hash sign has one other use, however.
+If the first eight characters of a line - are exactly #include, followed by whitespace and a quoted list of file paths, - then the line will be interpreted as an include directive and the line containing it - will be replaced by the contents of the file named in the include directive. - The basic element of FHiCL is the definition, which has the form - name : value - A group of FHiCL definitions delimited by braces $\{\}$ is called a $table(\gamma)$.
+Within - art, a FHiCL table gets turned into a C++ object called a parameter $set(\gamma)$; - this document set will often refer to a FHiCL table as a parameter set.

-The fragment of hello.fcl shown in Listing 8.2 contains the FHiCL table that configures the $source(\gamma)$ of events that art will read in and operate on.
+- The fragment of hello.fcl shown in Listing 9.2 contains the FHiCL table that - 2 configures the $source(\gamma)$ of events that art will read in and operate on.

-Listing 8.2: The source parameter set from hello.fcl
+Listing 9.2: The source parameter set from hello.fcl

 '''

-b source : {
+$ source : {

 2 module_type : RootInput

 3 fileNames : [ "inputFiles/input01_data.root" ]

 4 }

 '''

-The name source is a keyword in art; i.e., the name source has no special meaning to FHiCL but it does have a special meaning to art.
-To be precise, it only has a special meaning to art if it is at the outermost $scope(\gamma)$ of a FHiCL file; i.e., not inside any braces {} within the file.
-The notion of scope in FHiCL is discussed further in Chapter 11.
+meaning to FHiCL but it does have a special meaning to art.
+To be precise, it only has a special meaning to art if it is at the outermost $scope(\gamma)$ of a FHiCL file; i.e., not inside any braces $\{\}$ within the file.
+The notion of scope in FHiCL is discussed further in Chapter 12.
 When art sees a parameter set named source at the outermost scope, then art will interpret that parameter set to be the description of the source of events for this run of art.